blessingaliu/three-tier-app-deployment-/terraform/README.md

-## Create 3-tier architecture manually using terraform
+## Create 3-tier architecture using terraform

 ### What is Terraform and how does it work